 Tension (Cervicogenic) Headache

 Have you ever had the feeling that your headache is somehow related to the pain in your neck?
-How that it is such a coincidence that every time your headache is preceded by the stiff neck that you are experiencing?
+How is it such a coincidence that every time your headache is preceded by the stiff neck that you are experiencing?
 You are not imagining it!
 It is what the medical community calls cervicogenic headaches, which means headaches originating from the neck

 What are the usual complaints from people who suffer from cervicogenic headaches?